algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 44,991,746      cache-misses:u      # 49.440 % of all cache refs
 ```

-By itself, `perf stat` just sets up performance counters for the whole program.
+By itself, `perf stat` tells you the total number of branch mispredicts, but it won't tell you *where* they are happening, let alone *why* they are happening.
+It simply sets up performance counters for the whole program.

 To try the stop-the-world approach we talked about initially, we need to use `perf record <cmd>`, which records profiling data and dumps it as a `perf.data` file, and then `perf report` to inspect it.
 I highly advise you to go and try it yourselves, because the last command is interactive and colorfull, but for those that can't do it right now I'll try to describe it the best I can.

 When you call `perf report`, it first displays a `top`-like interactive report which will tells you which functions are taking how much time: